mothur/mothur.github.io/_wiki/mothur_v.1.6.0.md

 this version the documentation for these three commands is very sparse.
 Between the move, setting up the lab, and life the personnel in the documentation department has gotten a little behind.
-Feel free to take a hack at it if we don\'t do it first.
+Feel free to take a hack at it if we don't do it first.

 As always we have a number of projects in the works for future releases.
 These will include taxonomy assignment tools, phylotype-based methods, and OTU-by-OTU comparisons.
-We are also responding to reviewers\' comments regarding our aligner; hopefully these will be resubmitted in the next week and you will soon see it published in PLoS ONE.
+We are also responding to reviewers' comments regarding our aligner; hopefully these will be resubmitted in the next week and you will soon see it published in PLoS ONE.
 As always, thanks for your support and if you have any questions, comments, or critiques, feel free to post them to the forum or to send us an email.
 I am honestly blown away by the response we have received by users such as yourselves.
-Remember that our goal is to make this project community-supported and so we\'re going to start leaning on you guys to help us out with documentation, answering questions, and providing example analyses.
+Remember that our goal is to make this project community-supported and so we're going to start leaning on you guys to help us out with documentation, answering questions, and providing example analyses.